Soaring Eagles Play Time – New Circle Time Sessions

 Friday: 10:30 am – 11:15 am Via Zoom

-Join us for our Indigenous family online Programs for families with children from birth to 6 years old, both here at SOTCS and out in your community.
+Join us for our Indigenous family online Programs for families with children from birth to 6 years old.
 We focus on traditional teachings, such as the Medicine Wheel and the Seven Sacred Teachings.
 For more information contact Reception.
 Registration Required.

 Facebook and Zoom Programs: